History of investment banking in the United States: Era of the dealmakers

 However, as of 1984, initial public underwriting offerings did not necessarily focus on institutional investors, and Eric Dobkin of Goldman Sachs is known for shifting the focus from regional stockbrokers selling shares to individual investors.
 For example, Dobkin participated in the 1986 privatization of British Gas, where his methods were unconventional.

 Emergence of boutique investment banking firms

 A boutique investment banking firm is a small financial company that only provides specialized services for specific market segments.
 They may specialize by industry, asset size of the client, type of banking transaction or other factors, which allows them to address a niche market segment better than larger firms can.

-Boutique firms have been gaining market share since the mid-1990s by being able to outperform larger banks and with the global financial crisis of 2008, they have continued to play an important role in the investment market.
+Boutique firms have been gaining market share since the mid-1990s by being able to outperform larger banks and since the 2008 financial crisis, they have played an important role in the investment market.
 The most well-known boutique investment banks include Centerview Partners, LionTree Advisors and PJT Partners.